 Users of school facilities shall be responsible for the fees and costs set out in a fee schedule established by the Superintendent.
-Rental fees, associated costs, and large event fees otherwise applicable may be waived by the Board Superintendent or his/her designee if such waiver is deemed by the Board Superintendent or his/her designee to be in the best interest of the school system and/or the Town.
 The following guidelines shall be incorporated into such fee schedule:

 Category Fee 1.
 School-sponsored programs and activities.
-No fee or associated costs.
-2. Activities of school-related organizations (e.g., PTO, Booster Clubs, After Graduation Committees and similar organizations).
-No fee or associated costs.
-3. Town department or agency activities.
-No fee or associated costs.
-4. Activities of nonprofit and volunteer organizations operating within the Town, other than school-related organizations No fee or associated costs.Additional associated costs will be applied when facilities are used outside of normal operating hours.
+No fee or associated costs 2.
+Activities of school-related organizations (e.g., PTO, Booster Clubs, After Graduation Committees and similar organizations).
+No fee or associated costs 3.
+Town department or agency activities and nonprofit youth organizations operating within the town.
+No fee or associated costs 4.
+Activities of nonprofit organizations operating within the Town, other than those described in the categories above.
+No fee or associated costs Associated costs will be applied when facilities are used outside of normal operating hours.
 5. Activities of for-profit organizations operating within the Town.
-Rental fee and associated costs.
-6. Out-of-town organizations.
-Rental fee and associated costs.

-7. Large Events

-Fees will be evaluated based on the needs of the event regardless of categorization above.
+Rental fee and associated costs 6.
+Out-of-town organizations.
+Rental fee and associated costs 7.
+Large Events Fees will be evaluated based on the needs of the event regardless of categorization above.